tflynn/aws_idem/README.md

 This toolset is mostly intended for tools that support system configuration and management.

-All calls are idempotent except as explicitly noted or in cases where it is impractical. e.g:
+All calls can be rerun multiple times without harm.

+Typically, the first call actually affects the applicable resource.
+Second and subsequent calls have no effect, but should much the same data as the original call.

+In the cases where this is not practical, this is noted. e.g:
 * Deletion of KMS keys since deletion is not immediate.

 ## Installation